-The rental fee is $100.00 per season or calculated as $10.00 per calendar month if a rental term starts after December of the season, unless arranged otherwise.
-Payments must be made in full at the time of rental.
+The rental fee is $100.00 per season or calculated as $10.00 per calendar month if a rental term starts after January of the season, unless arranged otherwise.

 Wheelchairs not returned by the date stated in the contract will be assessed a late fee and possibly further sanctions.
 Late fees are $5 a week, unless arranged otherwise.

 Depending on how much you demand of your wheelchair will determine how often your maintenance routine should be performed.
 Regular maintenance can help extend the life of your chair and reduce the number and cost of repairs.
 A wheelchair maintenance checklist is available in the resource section to help you identify and track the key items you should be familiar with to help maintain your sport chair.
 I'll review these maintenance tasks now and provide tips to make the tasks easier as you learn to do these yourself.
 Remember if you are unsure of performing a procedure or you encounter a problem, contact your local wheelchair service provider.